8 Waist Workout Videos to Help Slim Your Waist (and Get Your Health Back)

 We All Have a Wasp Waist

-Your waistline is, at the skeletal level, like the very narrow part of a wasp, no wider than one vertebra.
-Long ago, the skeletal narrowness in the waist area was exploited by freak fashions that squeezed women's waists into tight corsets.
+At the skeletal level we all have a tiny waist, like the very narrow part of a wasp, no wider than one vertebra.
+Long ago, the skeletal narrowness in the waist area was exploited by freak fashions that squeezed women's waists into tight corsets to have an hour glass shape.
 Today, many cannot even find their waistline.
+Waists have grown in the opposite direction to the point of increased risks of obesity, diabetes and heart problems.
 Keeping a slim waist is not just a question of good looks but much more importantly a matter of health.
-Today, waists have grown in the opposite direction to the point of increased risks of obesity, diabetes and heart problems.
-We shall examine why this is so, and what can be done about it with no less than 8 simple to follow short videos.
+We shall examine why this is so, and what can be done about it with no less than 8 simple to follow short waist slimming exercise videos.

 The Waist and Health